 To be considered for honors, students will have to meet the following guidelines:

-1. Completion by the end of the junior year of the gateway course, the track foundational course, the junior seminar, the two-course methodology requirement (or language study option and one methodology course), at least two track electives, and the two-week thesis workshop.
-Only those students who achieve a grade of “A” in at least 6 of those 7 courses (the two-week thesis workshop is ungraded and does not count as a course) will be permitted to write a thesis in senior year.
-Grades of “S” are considered equivalent to a “B.”
+1. Completion by the end of the junior year of the gateway course, the track foundational course, the junior seminar, the two-course methodology requirement (or language study option and one methodology course), at least two track electives, and the proposal-writing workshop.

 2. Completion of an approved thesis application form in the spring of junior year.
 Approval will be conditional on the securing of an advisor, the identification of a clear research question, and the identification of a plan and schedule for conducting the research that will lead into the writing process ensuing in the fall of senior year.
 Only those students with an approved thesis application will be permitted to enter the senior thesis seminar in the fall and/or receive thesis research grants for the summer.